 How would leaving the Customs Union affect the AV sector?

 Leaving the Customs Union could result in taxes on any goods traded across the UK/EU border, increasing the cost of trade to businesses.
-As the UK screen sectors mainly trade in services rather than goods, leaving the Customs Union is not as significant as it is for other sectors.

 What about the temporary movement of goods, such as filming equipment?